Deploy Account Service

 oractl:>

-What happens when you use the Oracle Backend for Spring Boot and Microservices CLI (oractl) deploy command?
-When you run the deploy command, the Oracle Backend for Spring Boot and Microservices CLI does several things for you:
+What happens when you use the Oracle Backend for Microservices and AI CLI (oractl) deploy command?
+When you run the deploy command, the Oracle Backend for Microservices and AI CLI does several things for you:

 • Uploads the JAR file to server side